-However, although Butler works to dissolve the categories of male and female, straight and queer as regulatory ideals, rather than anything natural, they emphasize that it is nonetheless important to recognize the effect the body has on the creation of discourse, saying "[1]anguage and materiality are not opposed, for language both is and refers to that which is material, and what is material never fully escapes from the process by which it is signified.
+However, although Butler works to dissolve the categories of male and female, straight and queer as regulatory ideals, rather than anything natural, they emphasize that it is nonetheless important to recognize the effect the body has on the creation of discourse, saying "[1] anguage and materiality are not opposed, for language both is and refers to that which is material, and what is material never fully escapes from the process by which it is signified.
 But if language is not opposed to materiality, neither can materiality be summarily collapsed into an identity with language" (68).
 For Butler, matter is not an origin that discourse is stamped onto, but is already enmeshed in discourse.
 The interplay between the two and the repetition of them creates the body and materialization.
 The goal of this work is not simply to assimilate the margins into the center, to draw a larger center, but to shift our perspective to an unreachable horizon.
 Matter and bodies, then, are not defined as appropriate or inappropriate, but as always becoming as they move toward a horizon they won't reach.

 This instability of the body is explored further in Hird's essay "Animal Trans" and Eva Hayward's essay "More Lessons from a Starfish: Prefixiated Flesh and Transspeciated Selves" in the Queering Non/Human anthology, both explore new understandings of human bodies through animal bodies, considering the proliferation of animal sexual habits - including transsex behavior, abortion, and interspecies sex - and the starfish's ability to cut away and regenerate limbs, illuminating how the transgender body can become a sight of cutting, healing, and transformation.
 Both argue for the inevitable fluidity of bodies and use animals to question societal norms that attempt to create rigidity and order.
+This liminality is present in the bodies of Hippocrate's daughter in Mandeville and the werewolf in Bisclavret.
 The bodies of Queering the Non/Human are messy and liminal, destabilizing our ability to find monsters without a center to hold them up to.

 Like Hird and Hayward, Jack Halberstam argues in 2018 for the fluidity of the body, using architecture as a metaphor.
-In Jack Halberstam's 2018 book Trans\, he cautions against the easy use of proper names and labels, as the queer community cannot pretend itself exempt from creating categories that are as limiting and violent as heteronormative communities.
+In Jack Halberstam's 2018 book Trans, he cautions against the easy use of proper names and labels, as the queer community cannot pretend itself exempt from creating categories that are as limiting and violent as heteronormative communities.
 He argues instead for "embodiment as a series of 'stopovers' in which the body is lived as an archive rather than a dwelling," defining the body as fluid and ever-changing, unable to be fully defined by a single category (24).
 This recognizes, however, that the body remains important for defining and understanding the self, unstable though it may be.
 Halberstam points out that many transgender people don't want to see their gender as a performance, but who they are, often stemming from the way they choose to create their bodies.
+This creation of the body is present in Le Roman de Silence where Silene's body must literally be constructed as first masculine and later feminine.
 On the issue of category crisis, therefore, dissolving categories does not mean ignoring the impact of the flesh, but recognizing how matter can shape discourse, categories, and category crisis.